Support to implementation of MSNP

 1. Strengthen multisectoral collaboration through strategic technical assistance to ministries (especially, MoFALD and NPC/ NNFSS) and national key stakeholders;

-2. Help local government bodies and other Line Agencies (LAs) in district and sub-district level (municipality and VDC) for mainstreaming nutrition in their periodic and annual plans and monitoring frameworks by adopting the multi-sector principles and approaches to the local context;
+2. Help local government bodies and other Line Agencies (LAs) in district and sub-district level (urban and rural municipality ) for mainstreaming nutrition in their periodic and annual plans and monitoring frameworks by adopting the multi-sector principles and approaches to the local context;

 3. Help gain a detail understanding of ‘field implementation of multi-sector nutrition plan’, its interplay and synergies among local actors and institutions;